2nd Call for Applications is Now Open!

 Here is an overview of how the application process works for the i4A funds:

 Do you need help with your application?
-Send us your inquiries!
+Send us your enquiries!

-The “send your inquiry” step of the application process is intended to provide you the support you may require to decide which track to apply for, find an imaging facility that aligns with your needs, to identify suitable imaging modalities, or to pinpoint training opportunities that match your scientific aims.
+The 'send your enquiry' step of the application process is intended to provide you the support you may require to decide which track to apply for, find an imaging facility that aligns with your needs, to identify suitable imaging modalities, or to pinpoint training opportunities that match your scientific aims.

 Simply send us a brief description of your project and/or objectives in applying to the i4A funds.
 Let us know if you already have a specific destination in mind, which training course(s) you are interested in, or if you require assistance in making a decision, and we will take it from there.

-For i4A Pro Grant applicants, collaborating and agreeing on a host imaging facility is a prerequisite to submitting an official application.
+For the i4A Pro Grant, an agreement between the applicant and the i4A team on a suitable hosting imaging facility is a prerequisite for submitting an official application.
+Please consult with us before contacting potential Pro Grant hosts.

 To start the process, please send us an email at i4a_support@embl.de.